zznate/inference-service/README.md

 1. All tests pass (`cargo test`)
 2. Code follows Rust idioms and conventions
 3. New features include appropriate tests
+4. Any configuration additions or changes have sane defaults
-4. Documentation is updated as needed
+5. Documentation is updated as needed

 ## License